Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era: Conclusion

-In this article, we presented a multi-programming approach that allows to execute multiple circuits on a quantum chip simultaneously without losing fidelity.
+In this article, we presented QuMC, a multi-programming approach that allows to execute multiple circuits on a quantum chip simultaneously without losing fidelity.
 We introduced the parallelism manager and fidelity metric to select optimally the number of circuits to be executed at the same time.
 Moreover, we proposed a hardware-aware multi-programming compiler which contains two qubit partition algorithms taking hardware topology, calibration data, and crosstalk effect into account to allocate reliable partitions to different quantum circuits.
 We also demonstrated an improved simultaneous mapping transition algorithm which helps to transpile the circuits on quantum hardware with a reduced number of inserted gates.

-We first executed a list of circuits of different sizes simultaneously and compared our algorithm with the state-of-the-art multi-programming approach.
-Experimental results showed that our approach can outperform the state of the art in terms of both output fidelity and the number of additional gates.
-Then, we investigated our multi-programming approach on VQE algorithm to estimate the ground state energy of deuteron, showing the added value of applying our approach to existing quantum algorithms.
-The multi-programming approach is evaluated on IBM hardware, but it is general enough to be adapted to other quantum hardware.
+We first executed a list of circuits of different sizes simultaneously and compared our algorithm with the state of the art.
+Experimental results showed that our QuMC can even outperform the independent executions using state of the art qubit mapping approach.
+Then, we investigated our QuMC approach on VQE algorithm to estimate the ground state energy of deuteron, showing the added value of applying our approach to existing quantum algorithms.
+The QuMC approach is evaluated on IBM hardware, but it is general enough to be adapted to other quantum hardware.

 Based on the experimental result, we found that the main concern with multi-programming mechanism is a trade-off between output fidelity and the hardware throughput.
 For example, how one can decide which programs to execute simultaneously and how many of them to execute without losing fidelity.
-Here, we list several guidelines to help the user to utilize our multi-programming approach.
+Here, we list several guidelines to help the user to utilize our QuMC approach.